 Long car rides can be tough on kids (and adults).
 The same applies to airplane travel.
 So, be sure to bring along plenty of airplane snacks and entertainment to keep everyone happy.
-Pack books, toys, portable DVD players, iPad, and other activities to keep your kids and/or toddler entertained in your carry-on bag.
+Pack books, toys, portable video players, iPad, and other activities to keep your kids and/or toddler entertained in your carry-on bag.

 When flying with a toddler, baby wipes are always useful.
 They may be used for a variety of things, including cleaning up spills and wiping away dirt and grime.
 In the event of little mishaps or injuries, a simple first-aid kit is also handy.

 For long flights to international destinations, you may want to consider packing a warm blanket as overnight flights can get cold at that high of altitude.
 The last thing you want is for your kids to stay awake the entire flight because it was too cold.